top of page

 4. Pre-sort and set up a 'yard sale'

-Ask yourself how these feelings, thoughts and experiences affect you - life, health, work, concentration, happiness...
+• How do these feelings, thoughts and experiences affect you?
+In life, health, work, concentration, happiness?

-Then think about how all these things affect the person or people whose things you want to declutter.
+• How do your feelings and how they affect you affect the person or people whose things you want to declutter?

 Dig deep, then dig some more.